-What to Expect Your First Week With Braces
+What to Expect During Your First Week With Braces

 Before getting braces, if your teeth are too crowded in your mouth, the orthodontist may need to have a specialist pull a few of your teeth (I had 4 teeth pulled before my first round of braces).
 This creates room in your mouth for the other teeth to straighten into.
 Generally the doctor will give you some sort of laughing gas or anesthesia, pull your teeth, and send you on your way with pain killers.
 The healing takes a few weeks, and the orthodontist will wait until you are healed before putting braces on.